Laurie Lee: Early life and works

 Lee started to study for an art degree but returned to Spain in 1937 as an International Brigade volunteer.
 His service in the Brigade was cut short by his epilepsy.
 These experiences were recounted in A Moment of War (1991), an austere memoir of his time as a volunteer in the Spanish Civil War (1936–1939).
 According to many biographical sources, Lee fought in the Republican army against Franco's Nationalists.
 After his death there were claims that Lee's involvement in the war was a fantasy; the claims were dismissed as "ludicrous" by his widow.

 Lee met Mary Garman's married sister, Lorna Wishart, in Cornwall in 1937, and they had an affair lasting until she left him for Lucian Freud in 1943.
-They had a daughter, Yasmin David, together.
+Lee and Wishart had a daughter, Yasmin David, together.
 Wishart's husband Ernest agreed to raise the girl as his own; she later became an artist.

 Before 1951 Lee worked primarily as a journalist and as a scriptwriter.
 During the Second World War he made documentary films for the GPO Film Unit (1939–40) and the Crown Film Unit (1941–1943).
 From 1944 to 1946 he worked as the Publications Editor for the Ministry of Information.
 In 1950 Lee married Catherine Francesca Polge, whose father was Provençal and whose mother was another of the Garman sisters, Helen; they had one daughter, Jessie.
 From 1950 to 1951 he was caption-writer-in-chief for the Festival of Britain, for which service he was made a Member of the Order of the British Empire in 1952.

 The success of the autobiographical novel Cider with Rosie in 1959 allowed Lee to become a full-time independent writer.
 It continues to be one of the UK's most popular books, and is often used as a set English literature text for schoolchildren.
 The work depicts the hardships, pleasures and simplicity of rural life in the time of Lee's youth; readers continue to find the author's portrayal of his early life vivid and evocative.
 Lee said that the creation of the book took him two years, and that it was written three times.
 With the proceeds Lee was able to buy a cottage in Slad, the village of his childhood.